For those thinking of investing in ETFs: Are you sure?

-They’re in the 70s with a low six-figure portfolio invested in bank mutual funds.
+They’re in their 70s with a low six-figure portfolio invested in bank mutual funds.
 They would like to switch to ETFs.

 Welcome to my world.
 More and more, I’m hearing from readers who want in on the low cost of exchange-traded funds.
 My response: Are you sure?